Upwey Potters Annual Exhibition

 Tel: 01305 815216 (when open) : 01305 812030 (Other times)

 The other Famous Upwey Potters' kiln is the portable Raku kiln, featured in Ceramic Review 161.
-This will be fired during event, there is no charge for just watching!
+This was fired during event, during the workshop sessions.

 Sales and Commissions.

-Most of the items displayed can be taken away immediately upon payment (which can be made using a card via PayPal through this website).
+Most of the items displayed can be taken away immediately upon payment (which can be made using a card reader or cash)

 The potters are usually willing to undertake commissions for special pieces.